IanTeda/old.hugo.ianteda.com/content/blog/2016-05-08-the-personal-branding-defence.md

 title: The Personal Branding Defence
 type: blog
 description: If you are not branding yourself, others are doing it for you.
+excerpt: If you are not branding yourself, others are doing it for you.
+Going to a job interview, leasing a house or doing business then your name will be googled.
+Personal branding is about managing your name in a world of misinformation, disinformation, and semi-permanent Google records.
 date: 2016-05-08
 categories: ["leadership"]
 cover: cover-ian-intake-tower